cepdnaclk/e18-3yp-Health-Watch-with-Emergency-Detection/README.md

 ___
 # DELETE THIS INSTRUCTIONS AND ADD AN INTRODUCTION ABOUT YOUR PROJECT
+# Health Watch with Emergency Detection
 ___

 # eYY-3yp-project-template

-This is a sample repository you can use for your Embedded Systems project.
+//This is a sample repository you can use for your Embedded Systems project.
 Once you followed these instructions, remove the text and add a brief introduction to here.
+This is a smart wrist-worn device, which can measure someone's heart rate, oxygen level, body temperature and also the acceleration motion of his body.
+The device sends these data to a cloud server and when any abnormal behaviour of a parameter is detected, the system takes necessary actions.
+User can add a list of emergency contacts, to whom the system can automatically send notifications in a medical emergency situation.
+Also, user can view a summary of his real-time health condition via the mobile application, which comes with the system itself.

+Additionally, the system has a feature to set reminders for timely medications and inform respective parties if a medical doze is missed.
+This feature is very useful for elderly and also for people who are very busy with their daily routines.

 ### Enable GitHub Pages